cgrundman/Medical-Deep-Learning/README.md

 # Medical-Deep-Learning

-All projects related to the Medical Deep Learning course in
+All projects related to the Medical Deep Learning course at Universität zu Lübeck.

 ## Exercise 0)

-Introductory exercise to teach basic of PyTorch and the basics of Convolutional Neural Networks
+Introductory exercise to teach basic of PyTorch and the basics of Convolutional Neural Networks.

 ## Disclaimers